-Frozen The Musical, Disney’s blockbuster musical stage version of its smash-hit animated film finally opened in London.
+Reviews are in for Frozen The Musical, Disney’s blockbuster musical stage version of its smash-hit animated film finally now open in London.

 Not only that, but it’s the first production in Andrew Lloyd Webber’s sparkling new renovation of the Theatre Royal Drury Lane.